stoicflame/enunciate-openapi/README.md

 I hope to improve the documentation over time.
 As it is, documentation is pretty barren - but I wanted to make the module available to those able to use it in its current form.

-## Release ##

-It would make sense to release the built versions of the module on Maven Central.
-I will get to that, eventually.

-For now, you will have to build the project yourself, or use the builds I make available on GitHub.

 ## Building Module ##

 Simply checkout the project and run gradle: